SigNoz/signoz/README.md

 ## Contributing

-We love contributions big or small.
+We ❤️  contributions big or small.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) to get started with making contributions to SigNoz.

 Not sure how to get started?
 Just ping us on `#contributing` in our [slack community](https://join.slack.com/t/signoz-community/shared_invite/zt-lrjknbbp-J_mI13rlw8pGF4EWBnorJA)